Chia Seeds While Pregnant

 Have you thought about chia seed flour?
 Be curious!
 Swap wheat flour for chia flour.
 How about chia seed pancakes?
 Or hybrid chia seed and almond flour pancakes?

-Be a creative warrior in the kitchen and increase your iron levels at the same time!
+If you want to be a creative warrior in the kitchen, then create a chia seed recipe and increase your iron levels at the same time!

 Are there risks to eating chia seeds during pregnancy?